woocommerce/woocommerce-blocks/CONTRIBUTING.md

 This script runs 3 sub-commands: `lint:php`, `lint:css`, `lint:js`.
 Use these to run linters across the codebase (linters check for valid syntax).

--   `lint:php` runs phpcs via composer, which uses the [phpcs.xml](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/master/phpcs.xml) ruleset.
+-   `lint:php` runs phpcs via composer, which uses the [phpcs.xml](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/master/phpcs.xml) rule set.
 -   `lint:css` runs stylelint over all the scss code in `assets/css`, using the rules in [.stylelintrc.json.](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/master/.stylelintrc.json)
 -   `lint:js` runs eslint over all the JavaScript, using the rules in [.eslintrc.js.](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/master/.eslintrc.js)